irinayiwei/YouTube-Subscriber-Prediction/README.md

    - *Find* the nearest n (to be decided based on model performance) training neighbors for each channel in the test set and for the n neighbors:  -- 2 points**
    - *Build* 2 sets of models (one set using all variables, including "age", another using "age" only) using 10-fold cross-validation, ideally one or two models from each family (linear, trees, svm, boosting, etc); *tune* the parameter sets for each model -- 8 points**
    - *Calculate* the performance metrics for each model in the two sets (prediction RMSE, variable importance, etc) and *compare* the performance metrics among different models -- 4 points**
-   - *Repeat* on a different number of nearest neighbor set and re-run the models to arrive on the best n
+   - *Repeat* on a different number of nearest neighbor set and re-run the models to arrive on the best n -- 8 points**
    - *Finalize* the prediction model based on comparison across the two variable sets and decide on which set gives the best outcome; arrive at the best parameter set for the final model -- 2 points**
    - *Visualize* subscriber growth in terms of year and variable importance based on the final model -- 1 points**
 - Web App: